 The University of Scranton has authorized the National Student Clearinghouse to provide transcript ordering via the Web.
 You can order transcripts using any major credit card.
-Your card will only be filled after your order is fulfilled.
+Your card will be filled after your order is fulfilled.

 The University of Scranton's electronic records for students enrolled in the fall of 1992 and thereafter.
 If you completed coursework prior to August 1992, you may complete your request online.
 The PDF delivery option, however, may require up to 5-7 business days to process.